How to Chalk Paint Furniture | Step by Step For Beginners

 If you are thinning out the chalk paint to brush it on, a 3 part paint to 1 part water should be plenty thin.
 If you’re thinning out chalk paint to spray it on, adding about 15% water to the amount of paint you are using is usually about right.

-How to Distress Furniture with Chalk Paint
+How to Distress Chalk Painted Furniture

+My favorite method way to distress chalk paint is to rub 220 grit sandpaper on the edges of the furniture, before top coating.
 If you are waxing, you can do it after you wax.
 But if you’re top coating the chalk paint with poly, you’ll need to distress before you topcoat.

-How to Make Chalk Paint
+How to Make Homemade Chalk Paint

 Homemade chalk paint is one of my favorite versions of chalk paint.
 I personally like the calcium carbonate recipe (it’s basically chalk, and you can order it online from Amazon.)
+Check out this post to get the homemade chalk paint recipe that I use.

 How to Chalk Paint Laminate Furniture